View Thelma Baker's Obituary on dailycourier.com and share memories

 The family would like to extend its appreciation to Dr. Waas, Lynn, Latrobe Hospice and Dr. Madaan for the exemplary care and compassion shown to Betty and her family.

-To view the online obituary, sign the guest registry, send flowers, send condolences, or to obtain directions, please visit www.kapr.com.
+To view the online obituary, sign the guest registry, send flowers, send condolences, or to obtain directions, lease visit www.kapr.com